jsuchal/activerecord-fast-import/README.markdown

 Of course you can use any of those shiny [MySQL functions](http://dev.mysql.com/doc/refman/5.1/en/functions.html).

+### Extra features - added by Rafal Piekarski

+This version also provides other "LOAD DATA" features and they are fields in options hash:

+    :insert_method  # defines method for inserting data: IGNORE or REPLACE :charset_name   # defines file charset
+    :fields_optionally_enclosed_by # allows you to define fields enclosure method :fields_escaped_by # changes the escape character

 ## Copyright

 Copyright (c) 2009 Jan Suchal.
 See LICENSE for details.